Butler Ballet Summer Intensive

 - All students must be in their assigned suite (2 bedrooms with bath) by 11:00 PM (or earlier) and may not leave until breakfast.

 Detailed housing information, what to bring and where to report, etc. will be included with the Intensive information packet provided to all participants in early summer.

 Class size is expected to range from 12–18 students per class in order to provide proper personal attention to each individual student as well as providing extensive room for technical and artistic growth.

 Students will participate in a placement class on the first day of the Intensive.
-Faculty will assess and place students into appropriates levels for ballet technique, pointe, pas de deux, modern, jazz, and repertoire.
+Faculty will assess and place students into appropriates levels for ballet technique, pointe, modern, jazz, and repertoire.

-- Ballet technique, Pointe, and Pas de Deux will follow the Russian Ballet Academy system (Vaganova system) and students will be learning classical repertoire based on the Mariinsky Theatre tradition.
+- Ballet technique and Pointe will follow the Russian Ballet Academy system (Vaganova system) and students will be learning classical repertoire based on the Mariinsky Theatre tradition.

 - Modern will be based on Martha Graham and Paul Taylor techniques.

 - Jazz will be based on Simonson Jazz Technique, a contemporary/modern based jazz class that focuses on alignment and articulation within a challenging and diverse movement vocabulary.

 If you have any further questions regarding the Intensive curriculum, please contact artistic director, Marek Cholewa.